huang125/RippleView/README.md

             app:ripple_style="fillRipple" />
 ```
 ### Style
-You can change the RippleView Style to fill or Stroke.
+You can change the RippleView style to fill or stroke.
 * .xml
 ```
 app:ripple_style="fillRipple"